-The Social Science concentration allows students to gain a broad knowledge of the social sciences, while tailoring the course selection to those that will benefit them most in their chosen career.
-Areas of study include anthropology, criminal justice, economics, geography, government, history,social work, sociology and psychology.
-The great thing about the Social Science department is that it allows you so many choices with classes.
+The Social Sciences concentration allows students to gain a broad knowledge of the social sciences, while tailoring the course selection to those that will benefit them most in their chosen career path.
+Areas of study include anthropology, economics, geography, government, history, sociology, psychology, criminal justice, and social work.
+The great thing about the Social Sciences concentration is that it allows so many choices in a variety of disciplines.

 Program Plan (pdf)

 |Want to see exactly what classes you will take?
 The Program Plan (sometimes called a degree sheet) includes all specific requirements - including University proficiencies, Frameworks courses and degree requirements.|

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.

 |Introduction to Anthropology||Emphasizes the basic concepts of anthropology and a survey of its sub-disciplines.
 Topics include ethnology, social anthropology, culture dynamics, culture and personality, anthropological linguistics, prehistoric man, physical anthropology, and the concept of race.|